mpat8121/portfolio/content/blog/add-a-column-to-a-sql-server-table.md

   - SQL Server
   - Database
   - SQL
-title: How to Add a Column to a SQL Server Table
+title: How to Add a Column to a Microsoft SQL Server Table
-description: Modifying existing SQL tables is a common use case as the data models for your application change.
+description: Modifying existing SQL tables is a common use case as the data models for your application change over time.
 The most basic of these modifications is adding a new column to a SQL table to capture more data.
 image: /assets/add-sql-column-feature.jpg
 ---
-Modifying existing SQL tables is a common use case as the data models for your application change.
-The most basic of these modifications is adding a new column to a SQL table to capture more data.
+Modifying existing SQL tables is a common use case as the data models for your application change over time.
+The most basic modification you are likely to do is adding a new column to a SQL table to capture more data.

-Simple changes can be done using SQL Server management software that provides a simple user-interface to interact with your database and tables.For more complex operations SQL Server commands are usually preferable.
-Using the commands provides the greatest flexibility to action exactly what your table adjustment requires, while also providing a record of the changes you made.
+Simple changes can be done using SQL Server management software that provides a convenient user interface to interact with your database and tables.
+For more complex operations, using scripted commands in the Transact-SQL [(T-SQL)](https://docs.microsoft.com/en-us/sql/t-sql/language-reference?view=sql-server-ver16) language is usually preferable.
+Using T-SQL provides the greatest flexibility to fine-tune the table adjustments, and it makes it very easy to keep a record of the changes made to the table.

-To do this via a SQL Server command, we are going to use the ALTER keyword.
-The ALTER keyword does more than just allowing us to add columns to a table.
-It is also used when deleting or modifying existing columns in the table as well as allowing us to add, modify or drop constraints on the table columns (foreign keys, unique etc).
+To add a column to an existing SQL Server table we are going to use the **ALTER** keyword. **ALTER** does more than just allowing us to add columns to a table, it is also used to delete or modify existing columns.
+It can further be used to add, modify or drop foreign keys on the table columns, as well as modifying constraints like *UNIQUE* or *NOT NULL* that can be placed on columns to protect data integrity.

-The simplest addition of a column is simply to add the column without any additional configuration:
+The quickest way to add a new column is without any additional configuration:

 ```sql
 ALTER TABLE table_name
 ADD column_name datatype;
 ```

-Where the datatype is replaced with any valid data type as listed [here by Microsoft](https://docs.microsoft.com/en-us/sql/t-sql/data-types/data-types-transact-sql?view=sql-server-ver16).
+Where the *datatype* is replaced with any valid data type as listed [here by Microsoft](https://docs.microsoft.com/en-us/sql/t-sql/data-types/data-types-transact-sql?view=sql-server-ver16).

-From this base command, we can append additional configuration commands to define our column requirements more specifically.
+We can append additional configuration to this basic command to define specific requirements for the new column.

-A unique values column would be:
+Here we are placing a *UNIQUE* constraint to enforce unique values in the new column:

 ```sql
 ALTER TABLE table_name